atenart/sniproxy/README.md

 	deny 192.168.0.0/24
 }

-# The most specific range wins.
+# The most specific range wins (if the range is the same, deny wins).
 example.net {
 	backend 1.2.3.4:443
 	# Deny 192.168.0.0/22 except for 192.168.0.2 and 192.168.1.8/29.